Please click http://www.tkup.net/data/infoold for the old Floreat AWS station info.

 Mounted inside a Stevenson screen that was found in an old junk shop advertised as an "Unusual cupboard"!

 Mounted on a 4m high mast atop the roof.

 It is connected to the network via an Anemometer control board.
 Details:

-This is the RAINEW rain gauge by RainWise, with the hobby-boards 1-Wire counter installed.
+This is the Hydrological Services Tipping Bucket Raingauge rain gauge, with the hobby-boards 1-Wire counter installed.
 The 8" diameter collector meets National Weather Service (NWS) specifications for statistical accuracy.
 Every time the bucket tips, a count is transmitted to the computer and the gauge empties.
 Unlike manual rain gauges, you never have to empty the gauge.
 Each tip of the bucket counts 0.01 inches (approximately 0.25 mm) of rain.